Prospective Students

 Applying to medical school is a very exciting and sometimes daunting process!
 Here at Sheffield MedSoc we hope to provide you with some resources and reassurance that can help you through the process!

-To help you through this process we have collated some resources that we feel might be helpful when considering applying.
+To do this we have collated some resources that we feel might be helpful when considering applying.

 General resources applicable to all medical schools: